Chooyoungjun/mge51101-20196018/deepfakedetection/README.md

 <img src="./image/extractingmethod.png" width="70%" height="70%" style="float:left">

-(Figure 1 MTCNN 3 key methods)
+(Figure 1 MTCNN 3 key methods with pyramid input)

-In the Face extraction algorithm,
+In the Face extraction algorithm Section, we make this algorithm to extract face image from video.
+MTCNN can extract face 95%, so we need to consider the error situations.

 <img src="./image/Faceextractiondetail.png" width="50%" height="50%" style="float:left">